-Substantial delays in the commencement, enrollment or completion of our planned clinical trials or failure to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities could prevent us from commercializing any therapeutic candidates we determine to develop on a timely basis, if at all.
+Substantial delays in the commencement of our planned clinical trials or the enrollment or completion of our current or planned clinical trials, or failure to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities could prevent us from commercializing any therapeutic candidates we determine to develop on a timely basis, if at all.

 The risk of failure in developing therapeutic candidates is high.
 It is impossible to predict when or if any therapeutic candidate would prove effective or safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any therapeutic candidate, we must complete preclinical development, submit an IND or foreign equivalent to permit initiation of clinical studies, and then conduct extensive clinical trials to demonstrate the safety and efficacy of therapeutic candidates in humans.
-As an organization, we submitted an IND for ENTR-601-44 in the fourth guarter of 2022, which was subsequently placed on clinical hold.
-We are expecting to advance this program in a single ascending dose clinical trial in healthy volunteers in the United Kingdom.
+As an organization, we submitted an IND for ENTR-601-44 in the fourth quarter of 2022, which was subsequently placed on clinical hold.
+We are advancing this program in a single ascending dose clinical trial in healthy volunteers in the United Kingdom and on September 21, 2023, announced that the first participant has been dosed in our Phase 1 clinical trial.
 In parallel we are committed to resolving the clinical hold in the United States and expect to provide an update in the fourth quarter of 2023.
-We plan to advance ENTR-601-45, our EEV therapeutic candidate targeting exon 45, to IND submission in the fourth quarter of 2024.
-We have not previously conducted any clinical trials of any therapeutic candidates, have limited experience as a company in preparing, submitting and prosecuting regulatory filings and have not previously submitted an IND, NDA or BLA or other comparable foreign regulatory submission for any therapeutic candidate.
-In addition, we have had limited interactions with the FDA and cannot be certain how many clinical trials of ENTR-601-44, ENTR-601-45, our partnered candidate ENTR-701 or any other therapeutic candidates will be required or how such trials should be designed.
+We plan to advance ENTR-601-45, our EEV therapeutic candidate targeting exon 45, to CTA/IND submission in the fourth quarter of 2024 and ENTR-601-50 to CTA/IND submission in 2025.
+We have limited experience as a company in preparing, submitting and prosecuting regulatory filings and have not previously submitted an IND, NDA or BLA or other comparable foreign regulatory submission for any therapeutic candidate.
+In addition, we have had limited interactions with the FDA and cannot be certain how many clinical trials of ENTR-601-44, ENTR-601-45, ENTR-601-50, our partnered candidate ENTR-701 or any other therapeutic candidates will be required or how such trials should be designed.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to regulatory submission and approval of any of our therapeutic candidates.
 Clinical trials may fail to demonstrate that our therapeutic candidates are safe for humans and effective for indicated uses.
 Even if the clinical trials are successful, changes in marketing approval policies during the development period, changes in or the enactment or promulgation of additional statutes, regulations or guidance or changes in regulatory review for each submitted product application may cause delays in the approval or rejection of an application.